fortran-lang/webpage/source/news/2026/09-08-legacy-code-confessions.md

 * An updated code example showing the solution.

 For example, the short summary could be "Break large procedures into smaller units".
-The code smells might be that Multiple dummy arguments are updated in a single procedure (i.e. many intent(out) arguments) or simply that a line of code is deeply indented.
+The code smells might be that multiple dummy arguments are updated in a single procedure (i.e. many `intent(out)` arguments) or simply that a line of code is deeply indented.
 The benefits could include that procedures with only one purpose are much easier to unit test as well as being easier to fix should a bug be introduced.
 A small example can show the original procedure updating